Disability Determination Services: Decision made

-The decision is made, based on whether or not the applicant is able to perform work that used to be done in the past or that the applicant is trained to do and is likely to be able to perform and find employment in the disability.
+The decision is made, based on whether or not the applicant can perform work that used to be done in the past or that the applicant is trained to do and is likely to be able to perform and find employment in the disability.
 It is for that reason that two people with identical disabilities may have very differing outcomes in their applications.

-The legal definition of a disability that qualifies an applicant for benefits is "inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months."
-For adult applicants, Social Security Administration regulations specify a five-step process for making the decision.
+The legal definition of a disability that qualifies an applicant for benefits is "inability to engage in any substantial gainful activity because of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months."
+For adult applicants, Social Security Administration regulations specifies a five-step process for making the decision.
 A modified process is used in the case of children for whom Supplemental Security Income benefits are being claimed (as children are not expected to work).

 For adults, part of the disability-determination process involves assessing the applicant's "residual functional capacity": what the applicant can do in spite of the disability.
 Factors that may be considered in determining the "residual functional capacity" may include the following: